-Tornebohm (1983) conceives social science as a sequence of partly cumulative and partly non-cumulative transformations of knowledge (K), problems (P), and instruments(I).
+Tornebohm (1983) conceives social science as a sequence of partly cumulative and partly non-cumulative transformations of Knowledge (K), problems (P), and instruments(I).
 Tornebohm (1983) argued that if the sciences and social sciences progress, there must be a balance between K, P, and I. An overemphasis on any of them will hinder a free scientific discourse and the development of any scientific field.
-For instance, a central notion from the compound (K1, P1, I 1) to (K2, P1, I2) occurs when the problems P1 are solved to increase the stock of knowledge from K1 to K2.
-In the problem-solving process, new instruments may be developed or borrowed from other disciplines, changing I1 to I2.
-If one of the three aspects is allowed to dominate the other two, the domain becomes less relevant.
-Overemphasis on knowledge ("knowledge-itis") may result in empirically empty structures irrelevant to the problems.
+For instance, a central notion from the compound (K1, P1, I 1) to (K2, P1, I2) occurs when the problems P1 are solved to increase the stock of Knowledge from K1 to K2.
+In problem-solving, new instruments may be developed or borrowed from other disciplines, changing I1 to I2.
+If one of the three aspects dominates the other two, the domain becomes less relevant.
+Overemphasis on Knowledge ("knowledge-itis") may result in empirically empty structures irrelevant to the problems.

-The initial KPI maps the aspect of interest (in this case, feature of knowledge structures or processes).
+The initial KPI maps the aspect of interest (in this case, a feature of knowledge structures or processes).
 The KPI compound in this process filters through what is called the "researchers' orientation and worldview" or perspectives in Tornebohm's words (1983) or paradigms in Kuhn's words (1970) or research domains in Olaisen's words (1985).
 These authors are all referring to the fact that there are alternative ways of approaching the social sciences and, by that, also knowledge management research.
 The aspects studied are not given once and for all.
-New knowledge widens the boundaries, as might happen after broadening the knowledge management research.
-Thornebohm's idea is that pluralism is needed in any discipline to accumulate knowledge.